DioxusLabs/dioxus/docs/guide/src/README.md

 ## Multiplatform

 Dioxus is a *portable* toolkit, meaning the Core implementation can run anywhere with no platform-dependent linking.
 Unlike many other Rust frontend toolkits, Dioxus is not intrinsically linked to Web-Sys.
 In fact, every element and event listener can be swapped out at compile time.
-By default, Dioxus ships with the `Html` feature enabled which can be disabled depending on your target renderer.
+By default, Dioxus ships with the `html` feature enabled, but this can be disabled depending on your target renderer.

 Right now, we have several 1st-party renderers:
 - WebSys (for WASM)